Black Lives Matter renews calls for defunding of police after charges laid in defacing of statues

 Pink paint was thrown on the statues of former prime minister John A. Macdonald, King Edward VII and Egerton Ryerson on Saturday.

-The anti-Black racism group claimed credit for the defacing at the Ontario legislature and at Ryerson University and called it an artistic disruption and a "necessary intervention."
+Members of the group to combat anti-Black racism claimed credit for the defacing at the Ontario legislature and at Ryerson University and called it an artistic disruption and a "necessary intervention."

 Rodney Diverlus, co-founder of Black Lives Matter - Toronto, told reporters at an emotional news conference in front of the defaced Egerton Ryerson statue on Sunday that the action has strengthened the resolve of the group to continue to call for a 50 per cent cut to the Toronto police budget.

 The group is calling on the city and province to defund the police, invest in communities and create emergency safety services that "do not harm" Black and Indigenous people.

 "We believe that these monuments of violence, from this statue to the police station, all of them need to be taken down.
 All of them need to be toppled.
 All of them need to be dismantled," Diverlus said.

 "This has only proven to us as a community that the police need to go and that we need new systems of safety.
 They do not keep us safe," he added.

 Diverlus noted that the police marshalled the resources of three divisions, 52, 55 and 14, to control the group but said there is less action when it comes to protecting the lives of Black people in Toronto.